adamsilver/adamsilver.io-jekyll/_drafts/2039-01-01-making-fast-web-pages.md

 ## 2. Code techniques

 By simplifying the interface itself, we've already  reduced the size of the code significantly.
-But We can go further.
+But we can do more:

-We'll want to:

 - use less third party code
 - use simple grid techniques
 - use content breakpoints
 - use preprocessors responsibly
-- create a design system

-### 1. Use the right element
+### 1. Create lean HTML

 For some reason, of which I can never understand, developers use the wrong element for the job.
-In doing so not only do they make interfaces less accessible, but they end up having to write more code to fix this.
+In doing so not only do they make interfaces inaccessible, but they fix this by writing yet more code.

 A `<button>`, for example, is not only half the size of `<div role="button" tabinidex="0">`.
-It doesn't require script to make it accessible again.
+It doesn't require script and ARIA to make it accessible again.
 Less code of course makes for better performance.

-### 2. Create lean HTML

 [Divitus](https://csscreator.com/divitis) is an antiquated buzzword, but its meaning is still prevalent today.
 Using the right element goes along way but it's too easy to unnecessarily add [extra elements](http://getbootstrap.com/components/#navbar-brand-image).

 Extra elements have a domino effect in that they make pages slower to parse, document trees slower to traverse and the screen slower to render.
 We should have a good reason for the existence of each element.

-Like divitus, there is classitus.
-This means using too many classes which is normally an indicator of [non semantic class names](http://maintainablecss.com/chapters/semantics/).

-Where possible, we should simplify the design.
-In doing so we may be able to go further and [avoid class names](https://www.smashingmagazine.com/2016/11/css-inheritance-cascade-global-scope-new-old-worst-best-friends/).
-In practice I've found this difficult but it's somethign to chew on.
+Like divitus, there is classitus&mdash;which is the use of many [non-semantic class names](http://maintainablecss.com/chapters/semantics/) this is problematic for many reasons, not least of which it bloats HTML.

+Then there is the overzealous use of other attributes like [`<title>`](https://silktide.com/i-thought-title-text-improved-accessibility-i-was-wrong/).
+Then there is ARIA which we discussed just before.
+The first rule is not to use it.
+Not using it is less code.

+Using [HTML attributes to automagically initialise script](/articles/dont-initialise-javascript-automagically/) also increases the size of HTML (and has other problems too).
+I'm seeing a theme here.

+### 2. Simplify your design system

+If possible, simplifying the design system, may allow us to avoid [class names altogether]().

+For example, the design of public facing government services often have a very simple UI.
+Everything is aligned left, everything stacks, and there's very little going on.
+In this case, we can [avoid CSS classes](https://www.smashingmagazine.com/2016/11/css-inheritance-cascade-global-scope-new-old-worst-best-friends/), further improving performance.

 ### 3. Use less third party code